Yep or Nope?

 🮮 🮮 Do my salespeople spend 15-minutes reading sales information?
 Reading about one new sales skill a day is 250 new sales skills a year.

 🮮 🮮 Do my salespeople spend 15-minutes listening to sales information?
-A new set of sales tapes monthly — listen to them in the car.
+A new set of sales lessons monthly — listen to them in the car.

 🮮 🮮 Do I provide time-management training?
 Time capturing — a new form of time management that changes patterns of here-to-fore wasted time from watching inane television programs and converts the time to productive “career-enhancing and money earning” time.

 🮮 🮮 Do we have a president’s message video?
-A video taped president’s message of welcome, statement of philosophy, and challenge to succeed.
+A video of the president’s message of welcome, statement of philosophy, and challenge to succeed.

 🮮 🮮 Do we have a video of customers’ feelings?
 What they like about doing business with your company — why they buy, why they have remained loyal, and most important — what they expect from a sales rep.